citp/privacy-policy-historical/f/fa/fas/fastwebhost.in.md

-> *The following text is extracted and transformed from the fastwebhost.in privacy policy that was archived on 2015-09-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150915075034id_/http%3A//www.fastwebhost.in/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fastwebhost.in privacy policy that was archived on 2016-03-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160316164613id_/http%3A//www.fastwebhost.in/privacy.html) for the most accurate reproduction.*

-# FastWebHost.com Privacy Policy
+# FastWebHost.in Privacy Policy

+**FastWebHost Privacy Policy**

-The Privacy policy below describes how FastWebHost.in (the Company) collects and uses information about its customers and website visitors (The Users)
+The Privacy policy below describes how FastWebHost (the Company) collects and uses information about its customers and website visitors (The Users)

 **What information is collected from the User by the Company?**
 Different types of personally identifiable information are collected from the user by the Company in order for the company to be able to provide its services.
 These includes, but is not limited to: name, mailing address, telephone numbers, email addresses, credit card information and other information that may be needed for providing the services requested by the User.
 All this information is provided voluntarily by the User through various order forms, email messages sent to the Company, submit forms, identification forms of LiveChat, information provided by the telephone etc.